beyondmeh/dotfiles/README.md

 ## Feedback
 I would love your feedback!
-If you found any of these config files useful, please drop me [an email](mailto:timothykeith@gmail.com).
+If you found any of these scripts useful, please drop me [an email](mailto:timothykeith@gmail.com).
 For the privacy conscious, feel free to encrypt any messages using my [PGP key](http://pgp.mit.edu/pks/lookup?op=vindex&fingerprint=on&search=0xF4F4A135C022EE12):

 > 4135 C593 1D89 368E 7F32 C8ED F4F4 A135 C022 EE12